Biberbach, Bavaria

 First mentioned in 1070, the village was part of the Duchy of Swabia.
 In 1514 the lordship was purchased by Jakob Fugger.
-Markt castle became the seat of the administration of the Biberach district of the Fugger county.
+Markt castle became the seat of the administration of the Biberbach district of the Fugger county.
 Later it was owned by the counts and princes Fugger of Babenhausen.
 In 1806 it became part of the Kingdom of Bavaria.